ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 without protection in response to the POST request made to that resource.

-Errors detected by the Oblivious Gateway Resource after successfully removing encapsulation and errors detected by the Target Resource MUST be sent in an Encapsulated Response.
-This might be because the request is malformed or the Target Resource does not produce a response.
+Errors detected by the Oblivious Gateway Resource after successfully removing encapsulation and errors detected by the target resource MUST be sent in an Encapsulated Response.
+This might be because the request is malformed or the target resource does not produce a response.
 In either case the Oblivious Gateway Resource can generate a response with an appropriate error status code (such as 400 (Bad Request) or 504 (Gateway Timeout); see {{Section 15.5.1 of HTTP}} and {{Section 15.6.5 of HTTP}}, respectively).
 This response is